JoseGuzman/minibrain/README.md

 ## Requirements

-The module has been extensively tested on Python 3.5 to 3.8.
+The module has been extensively tested on Python >= 3.5.
 We recommend to have a package manager like Anaconda with:
 1. Standard scientific modules for data handling ([IPython and Jupyter](https://ipython.org/) , [pandas](https://pandas.pydata.org/)),
 2. Modules for scientific analysis ([Scipy](https://scipy.org/), [NumPy](https://numpy.org/) and machine learning ([Scikit-learn](https://scikit-learn.org/))
 3. The scientific library for data visualization ([matplotlib](https://matplotlib.org/)).